History of gambling in the United Kingdom: 19th century

 Historian Andrew August finds that, "In the face of efforts of radicals and middle-class reformers, drink, gambling and raucous conviviality remained central to mid-Victorian working-class leisure."
 Before the railways, horse racing only attracted owners and a few people living near the tracks.
 Immediate information was essential to betting, and was only available at the racetracks.
 The telegraph disseminated the information instantly across Britain, and the railroad attracted audiences, and allowed the horses to be moved from place to place quickly.
 The number of active racing horses doubled between 1837 in 1869, prize money increased, and racing was now a national sport.
 Incomes were higher, leaving workers with more money to spend on drink, sex and gambling.
-About 150 betting houses served the working-class neighborhoods in London in the 1850s, accepting small bets, and making payoffs in a matter of minutes, allowing repeated betting on race days.
+About 150 betting houses served the working-class neighbourhoods in London in the 1850s, accepting small bets, and making payoffs in a matter of minutes, allowing repeated betting on race days.
 When reformers made bidding houses illegal, the action moved to pubs and into the city streets.

 The better educated gamblers focused on racing, where random luck was less important and where skill, the assimilation of fresh information, and analysis of previous results provided an intellectual stimulus.
 Numerous sporting magazines appeared, reaching a total circulation of about 300,000 by the 1880s.
 The Sporting Times operated 1865–1932, with its distinctive salmon-colored paper immediately identifying a gambler.
 Sporting Life was the most popular, starting as a weekly in 1859 and becoming a daily in 1883.
 Horse racing was the core of its content, but it covered many other sports as well.
 It could not compete with the Internet and closed in 1998.